ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 Sets the overrides for the specified virtual host.
 Accepts an array of [AllowOverride](http://httpd.apache.org/docs/current/mod/core.html#allowoverride) arguments.
 Defaults to '[none]'.

+#####`passenger_app_root`

+Sets [PassengerRoot](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerAppRoot), the location of the Passenger application root if different from the DocumentRoot.

+#####`passenger_app_env`

+Sets [PassengerAppEnv](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerAppEnv), the environment for the Passenger application.
+If not specifies, defaults to the global setting or 'production'.

+#####`passenger_ruby`

+Sets [PassengerRuby](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerRuby) on this virtual host, the Ruby interpreter to use for the application.

+#####`passenger_min_instances`

+Sets [PassengerMinInstances](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerMinInstances), the minimum number of application processes to run.

+#####`passenger_start_timeout`

+Sets [PassengerStartTimeout](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#_passengerstarttimeout_lt_seconds_gt), the timeout for the application startup.

+#####`passenger_pre_start`

+Sets [PassengerPreStart](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerPreStart), the URL of the application if pre-starting is required.

+#####`php_flags & values`

+Allows per-vhost setting [`php_value`s or `php_flag`s](http://php.net/manual/en/configuration.changes.php).
+These flags or values can be overwritten by a user or an application.
+Defaults to '[]'.

 #####`php_admin_flags & values`

 Allows per-vhost setting [`php_admin_value`s or `php_admin_flag`s](http://php.net/manual/en/configuration.changes.php).
 These flags or values cannot be overwritten by a user or an application.
 Defaults to '[]'.

 #####`port`

 Sets the port the host is configured on.
 The module's defaults ensure the host listens on port 80 for non-SSL vhosts and port 443 for SSL vhosts.
-The host will only listen on the port set in this parameter.
+The host only listens on the port set in this parameter.

 #####`priority`

 Sets the relative load-order for Apache HTTPD VirtualHost configuration files.
 Defaults to '25'.

-If nothing matches the priority, the first name-based vhost will be used.
-Likewise, passing a higher priority will cause the alphabetically first name-based vhost to be used if no other names match.
+If nothing matches the priority, the first name-based vhost is used.
+Likewise, passing a higher priority causes the alphabetically first name-based vhost to be used if no other names match.

 *Note:* You should not need to use this parameter.
 However, if you do use it, be aware that the `default_vhost` parameter for `apache::vhost` passes a priority of '15'.

+Pass priority `false` to omit the priority prefix in file names.

 #####`proxy_dest`